 Graceland brings Elvis back to his Las Vegas home

-Such chapels already dot the Las Vegas landscape and there's been no scarcity of Elvis exhibits and shows, including a short-lived tribute by Cirque du Soleil in 2012.
-But organizers say this is the real deal.
+Certainly Elvis-themed wedding chapels already dot Las Vegas and there has been no scarcity of exhibits and shows, including a short-lived tribute by Cirque du Soleil in 2012, but organizers say this is the real deal.

 “We walk into everything with ’what would Elvis want,” said Joel Weinshanker, managing partner of the company that has owned a majority of Elvis Presley Enterprises since November 2013.
 “Absolutely positively, he would want to be back in Vegas.”

 In his place to perform in the same 1,600-seat showroom will be an actor singing Elvis songs, accompanied by backup singers and an orchestra.

 David Siegel, CEO of Westgate Resorts, said it was destiny that he bought the property in July 2014, decades after seeing Elvis perform there, accompanied by his ex-wife whose godfather happened to be Elvis’ manager, Col. Tom Parker.

 And when he did buy it, he said he wanted to bring Elvis back.

 As luck would have it, in a town built on it, Weinshanker wanted the same thing and saw in Siegel someone willing to reinvest in the property where Elvis lived on the 30th floor for months of the year.